 13. It was banned in Queensland, Australia until 1990

-Even though the film was rated M15+ in other states of Australia, it was banned in Queensland due to its drug content until the Queensland Film Board of Review was abolished in 1990.
+Even though Dream Warriors was rated M15+ in other states of Australia, it was banned in Queensland due to its drug content until the Queensland Film Board of Review was abolished in 1990.
 You could still see it before 1990 – just not legally.

-- Dream Warriors was made for $4.5 million, and ultimately grossed $47.2 million, which would be like making $91.1 million at current ticket prices (that’s $10 million more than what Insidious: Chapter 2 did last year).
+- Dream Warriors was made for $4.5 million, and ultimately grossed $47.2 million, which would be like making $91.1 million at current ticket prices.
+That’s $10 million more than the most recent Insidious movie (Chapter 2).
 Of the original Elm Street films, this makes Dream Warriors the second highest-grossing entry, behind only Elm Street 4.

 Next time, we’ll tell you why Patricia Arquette didn’t return for Nightmare on Elm Street 4: The Dream Master.